Clastify logo

 Longitudinal waves

 A compression is a region in a longitudinal wave where particles of the medium are closer together than at equilibrium.
 A rarefaction is a region in a longitudinal wave where particles are farther apart than at equilibrium.
 On a displacement–distance graph for a longitudinal wave, maximum compression and maximum rarefaction occur where the particle displacement is zero, not at the peaks and troughs of the displacement graph.
-That catches students every year, so pause on it: bunching depends on how neighbouring particles are displaced relative to one another.
+That surprises students every year, so pause on it: bunching depends on how neighbouring particles are displaced relative to one another.

 Image